ErtyumPX/PyGameEngine/README.md

 ### Animation

-An [animation library](https://github.com/ErtyumPX/PyGameEngine/blob/main/engine/core/animation.py), to change a variable from one value to another by using threading.
-It has two main functions: By Speed and By Duration.
+An [animation library](https://github.com/ErtyumPX/PyGameEngine/blob/main/engine/core/animation.py), to change a value asyncronously.
+It's currently being refactored and the new version will be presented soon.

-By Speed function changes the value by a certain amount in every frame, usefull for situations when the speed is defined but the duration of the animation is not important.

-By Duration function changes the value in a linearly and reaches to the end poing in the given time span.

 ### Renderer

-A little [render manager](https://github.com/ErtyumPX/PyGameEngine/blob/main/engine/core/renderer.py) for updating and rendering all objects in one function in every scene.
-Once you register an object, it will rendered every time render method of the renderer is called, until it is removed from the render manager.
+A [render manager](https://github.com/ErtyumPX/PyGameEngine/blob/main/engine/core/renderer.py) for updating and rendering all objects in one function in every scene.
+Once you register an object, it will rendered every time render method is called, until it is removed from the render manager.
+While registering, the user could specify the z-index to decide the depth of the element while rendering.

 ## Other Practices Used By The Author